 The most convenient and scenic option is via private transfer or a rental car.
 However, there is also a direct bus route.
 The train is also comfortable, but you'll have to transfer at Tunes.

 Although you can take a direct flight from Lisbon to Faro, you'll still have to catch an additional bus to Lagos, which ends up adding far more time than the other travel options.

-If you're interested in a 10-day tour that begins in Lisbon and takes you through the fairytale town of Sintra before whisking you away to the picturesque coastal Algarve Region, then consider this itinerary.
-For a unique Portuguese experience, consider joining this 4-day sailing itinerary after you arrive in Lagos to see the Ria Formosa lagoon, Culatra Island, Albufeira, and more.
+If you're interested in a 10-day tour that begins in Lisbon and takes you through the fairy-tale town of Sintra before whisking you away to the picturesque coastal Algarve Region, then consider this itinerary.
+For a unique Portuguese experience, consider joining this four-day sailing itinerary after you arrive in Lagos to see the Ria Formosa lagoon, Culatra Island, Albufeira, and more.